 There are sculptures by Arno Breker and Georg Kolbe on the banks of the Maschsee.
 Ships by Üstra Reisen operate on the lake.
 On the south bank there is an outdoor pool with a beer garden, on the north bank a wide promenade with another beer garden.
 To the west is the Hannover 96 stadium and the Schützenplatz.

-Herrenhausen Palace is located on the famous Herrenhausen Gardens, one of the top attractions in Hanover.
-The Castle of the Guelphs was redesigned by Laves in 1821 and destroyed by bombs in World War II 1945.
-Herrenhausen Palace was rebuilt in 2013 and is the youngest attraction of Hanover.
-The Herrengarten Museum is located in the reconstructed castle.
+Herrenhausen Palace is located in the famous Herrenhausen Gardens, one of the top attractions in Hanover.
+From 1640 onward the property was gradually expanded into a castle.
+The former baroque castle of the Guelphs was redesigned in the style of classicism in 1821 by court architect Georg Ludwig Friedrich Laves.
+During the Second World War, Herrenhausen Palace was hit by bombs and destroyed.
+The palace was reconstructed in 2013 according to Laves' plans and is the youngest attraction in Hanover.
+The Herrengarten Museum and a conference center are now located in the Herrenhausen castle.

 The New Town Hall of Hanover was ceremoniously opened in 1913 by Kaiser Wilhelm II.
 Due to the industrialization, the city grew rapidly and needed a larger administration building.
 However, the old town hall in the historic center was preserved.
 The New Town Hall was built outside of the former city wall.
 The gigantic interior ist very impressiv.
 You can reach the dome of the 97.7 m high building with a very special arched elevator and let your gaze wander far over Hanover.
 The architect of the New Town Hall (Neues Rathaus) was Hermann Eggert, who had previously designed the Frankfurt Central Station.

 The New Town Hall of Hanover is the city's landmark.
 The town hall, which is reflected in the water, is also the most famous photo motif of Hanover, with the Maschteich in the foreground.